microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

 ## Sizing estimator

-The IA Accelerator "secure mode" needs to be sized appropriately based on your use case.
+The IA Accelerator secure mode needs to be sized appropriately based on your use case.
 Please review our [sizing estimator](/docs/secure_deployment/secure_costestimator.md) to help find the configuration that fits your needs.

 To change the size of components deployed, make changes in the [Terraform Variables](/infra/variables.tf) file.

-Once you have completed the sizing estimator and sized your deployment appropriately, please move on to the How to deploy "secure mode" step.
+Once you have completed the sizing estimator and sized your deployment appropriately, please move on to the How to deploy secure mode step.

-## How to deploy "Secure Mode"
+## How to deploy secure mode

-To perform a "secure mode" deployment, follow these steps:
+To perform a secure mode deployment, follow these steps:

 1. Open your forked repository in VSCode.
 2. Navigate to the `scripts/environments/local.env` file